 GeneCards Summary for PRKAG3 Gene

 PRKAG3 (Protein Kinase, AMP-Activated, Gamma 3 Non-Catalytic Subunit) is a Protein Coding gene.
 Diseases associated with PRKAG3 include wolff-parkinson-white syndrome.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include protein kinase binding and AMP-activated protein kinase activity.
+Among its related pathways are Signaling by GPCR and mTOR signalling.
+GO annotations related to this gene include protein kinase binding and adenyl nucleotide binding.
 An important paralog of this gene is PRKAG1.

 UniProtKB/Swiss-Prot for PRKAG3 Gene